 Over a year.
 I started in March 2008 as gas prices started climbing

 and fell in love with it quickly.
-4,000 miles, 10lbs, and three bikes
+4,000 miles, 10lbs, plenty of bike tires, and three bikes

 later, I’m still having a blast.